Global Frobenius Liftability I: Abstract

 \section{Abstract}

-We formulate a conjecture characterizing smooth projective varieties in positive characteristic whose Frobenius morphism can be lifted modulo $p^2$ --- we expect that such varieties, after a finite \'etale cover, admit a Zariski-locally trivial fibration with toric fibers over an ordinary abelian variety.
-We prove that this assertion implies a conjecture of Occhetta and Wiśniewski, which states that a smooth image of a projective toric variety is a toric variety.
-In order to deal with an important special case, we develop a logarithmic variant of the characterization of ordinary varieties with trivial tangent bundle due to Mehta and Srinivas.
-Furthermore, we verify our conjecture for surfaces, Fano threefolds, and homogeneous spaces (answering a question posed by Buch--Thomsen--Lauritzen--Mehta).
-Our proofs are based on a comprehensive theory of Frobenius liftings together with a variety of other techniques including deformation theory of rational curves and Frobenius splittings.
+We formulate a conjecture characterizing smooth projective varieties in positive characteristic whose Frobenius morphism can be lifted modulo $p^2$ --- we expect that such varieties, after a finite \'etale cover, admit a toric fibration over an ordinary abelian variety.
+We prove that this assertion implies a conjecture of Occhetta and Wiśniewski, which states that in characteristic zero a smooth image of a projective toric variety is a toric variety.
+To this end we analyse the behaviour of toric varieties in families showing some generization and specialization results.
+Furthermore, we prove a positive characteristic analogue of Winkelmann's theorem on varieties with trivial logarithmic tangent bundle (generalising a result of Mehta--Srinivas), and thus obtaining an important special case of our conjecture.
+Finally, using deformations of rational curves we verify our conjecture for homogeneous spaces, solving a problem posed by Buch--Thomsen--Lauritzen--Mehta.